MarkoSokser/Inform7-Jigsaw-game/story.md

 Marcus is gone.
 But you can still move forward.";
 		now the other prisoner is dead;
-		now the jaw breaker door is unlocked;
+		now the final corridor door is unlocked;
-		now the jaw breaker door is open;
+		now the final corridor door is open;
 		now Marcus-death-sequence is false.

 Instead of doing anything when Marcus-death-sequence is true: